sbarrack/popup/README.md

-# popup
+# modal
-This popup displays once before placing a cookie that hides it.
+This modal displays once before placing a key in local storage that hides it.
 Designed mobile-first, it does use JavaScript.

-Pay attention to the comments to know what you should edit.
+`inject.html` is a copy of what gets pasted into Storefront > Footer Scripts on BigCommerce.
+Pay attention to the comments inside when editing.